 How do eDHRs Work?

 Within medical device manufacturing, every item has a series of identification numbers.
 The whole practice of eDHRs hinges on the application of these unique identifiers.
+And these identifiers are so critical to medical device manufacturing that the FDA has made them mandatory.

 Since 2007, the FDA requires manufacturers to use a unique device identification (UDI) system for medical devices.
 From lot numbers, barcodes, and final labeling, every component needs to be tracked and properly identified.
 Each of these is a way for your system and eDHRs to track the specific components and actions of every product and material.
 These identifiers enable tools like our systems to associate data with specific products.
-This enables manufacturers to gain viability into the unique history of every item.
+This enables manufacturers to gain insight into the unique history of every item.

+Benefit 1.
 Visibility in Real-Time

 From large production steps to the small unique details of every item, eDHRs track every part of the production process.
 This enables manufacturers to gain a new level of precision and knowledge as they look at the device history records of their product.
 Within the medical industry, DHRs have been used primarily to verify quality in post-production.